Frequently asked questions (FAQ)

 Expand all

-What is a CPR number?
+What is a CPR registration?

-How do I apply for a CPR number?
+How do I apply for CPR registration?

 Yes, you can.
 When your CPR registration is complete, you will be allocated a general practitioner (GP/family doctor).
-After creating your MitID you will be able to activate your health card app ’Sundhedskortet’, which is your digital yellow health card.
+After creating your MitID, you will be able to activate your health card app ’Sundhedskortet’, which is your digital yellow health card.

 Do I need to have both the physical health insurance card (yellow card) as well as the app?